 How are you going to determine if there are enough teachers who can teach in person?

 Excellent question.
 One of our biggest concerns is that the demand from students will not match the supply of teachers.
 Hence the rush to have today’s Town Hall so that we can immediately begin recruiting volunteers later today.
 As always we have a detailed volunteer recruitment plan to draw volunteers from a variety of sources.
-And if you know anyone who may be interested in teaching online or in-person, you can help us by sharing our Fall 2021 Volunteer Flyer.

 Will you allow students who miss an in-person class to make it up online?